kot-begemot-uk/tunnel-tests/README.md

 ```

+To run a tunnel mode IPSEC test, pass a --config tunnel-tests.json to the ipsec variant of the invocation.

 It is possible to see the commands that are going to be executed by passing --dryrun to the script.

 The commands and tests are configurable using the tests.json file supplied with the distribution.